Oruka01/Food-Sale-Predictions/READMEproject2.md

 Methodology

-The project uses of Linear regression analysis models to predict whether or not a driver will accept a coupon recommended to them.
+The project uses the Classification models to predict whether or not a driver will accept a coupon recommended to them.
 Specifically, we used the following techniques:

-decision trees, bagged trees and Random forest models, to create models that predict the coupon recommendations.
+decision tree classifier, KNeighbors Classifier, Bagging Classifier and Random Forest Classifier, to create models that predict the coupon recommendations.

-Results

-Our model was able to predict wether or not a driver will accept a coupon with a Root Mean Absolute Error of 57%.
+**Results**

+- The F1 score is a metric that measures the balance between precision and recall for a binary classification problem such as the one we are dealing with, It is often used as a performance metric for machine learning models.

+- For our binary classification problem, we achieved an F1 score of 0.72 for the negative class and an F1 score of 0.80 for the positive class.

+- The F1 score ranges from 0 to 1, where a score of 1 represents perfect precision and recall, and a score of 0 represents the worst possible performance.
+Therefore, our model performed reasonably well for both classes, with a higher score for the positive class.

-Therefore my model would be useful in production, this is an algorithm that is used for both regression and classification tasks.
-The model works by breaking down a dataset into smaller subsets based on the features of the data, ultimately creating a tree-like structure of decisions that leads to a prediction. it can be used as:-
+Therefore the model would be useful in production, this is an algorithm that is used for  classification tasks. it can be used as:-

 Prepare the data: The first step is to prepare the data by cleaning and transforming it into a format that can be used by the model.
 This may involve removing missing values, scaling the data, and encoding categorical variables.

 Split the data: Next, split the data into training and testing sets.
-The training set will be used to train the decision tree model, while the testing set will be used to evaluate the performance of the model.
+The training set will be used to train the classification model, while the testing set will be used to evaluate the performance of the model.

-Train the model: Train the decision tree model on the training set.
-The model will recursively split the data based on the features that are most informative, creating a tree-like structure of decisions.
+Train the model: Train the classifier models on the training set.

 Evaluate the model: Use the testing set to evaluate the performance of the model.
 This can be done by calculating various metrics such as accuracy, precision, recall, and F1 score.